SGK2

 Serine/threonine-protein kinase Sgk2 is an enzyme that in humans is encoded by the SGK2 gene.

 This gene encodes a serine/threonine protein kinase.
 Although this gene product is similar to serum- and glucocorticoid-induced protein kinase (SGK), this gene is not induced by serum or glucocorticoids.
 This gene is induced in response to signals that activate phosphatidylinositol 3-kinase (PI3K), which is also true for SGK.
 Two alternate transcripts encoding two different isoforms have been described.

+Ligands

+Privosegtor, an activator of the SGK2 enzyme, is being developed for the treatment of optic neuritis.